drachenpapa/skeletor/README.md

 - **`README.md`**: Create your own readme file to reflect your project’s purpose and details.
 - **Workflows**: Adjust the workflows to match the programming languages and tools used in your project.
 - **Renovate Configuration**: Remove the default.json and update configurations as needed.
+- **GitHub Pages**: If you plan to use GitHub Pages, set it up in the repository settings and update the site content in the `docs` directory.

 ## Why *Skeletor*?
 This repository contains all the necessary special files to kickstart a project on GitHub.
 It is meant to be the base, or a skeleton, hence the name *Skeletor*.